 The Contractor shall establish a complete daily quality control program to assure the requirements of the contract are provided as specified.
 Within five (5) working days prior to the starting date of the contract or within the time agreed upon between Agency’s contact and Contractor, the Contractor shall submit a copy of his program to the Agency contact.
 The program shall include, but not be limited to the following:

 a.
-An inspection system covering all the services stated in Frequency Schedule Quality Control of this contract.
+An inspection system covering all the services stated in Section 13.
+Frequency Schedule Quality Control of this contract.
 A checklist used in inspecting contract performance during regularly scheduled or unscheduled inspections, if differs from one provided, with the name(s) of the individual(s) whom will perform the inspection.

 b.
 The checklist shall include every area of the operations serviced by the Contractor as well as every task required to be performed.